 - Conversion costs

-Reporting CoE improves quality
+Reporting CoE improves the quality

 - Clear Accountability

-- Metrics, indicators and definitions aligned
+- Metrics, indicators, and definitions aligned

 - Measure data health

-Reporting CoE increases speed of business
+Reporting CoE increases the speed of business

 - Change management and project initiatives